 If you are a creative person, skilled DIY-er or generally practical and artistic type, then you might like to join our Arts Team.
 We run two weekend making days at our offices near Lewes at which we need people to help paint and make.
 We require Arts Team volunteers to complete three x 6 hour shifts, before or after the the festival.
-You must do two of your shifts on any of the following four days; Saturday 4th, Sunday 5th, Saturday 25th, Sunday 26th April.
-One of your shifts can also be helping to install or de-rig art stuff on site on either Tuesday 19th, Wednesday 20th, Tuesday 26th or Wednesday 27th May.
+You must do two of your shifts on any of the following four days; Saturday 4th, Sunday 5th, Saturday 25th, Sunday 26th April (you can choose which).
+Your remaining shift will either be helping to install or de-rig art stuff on site on either Wednesday 20th/Thursday 21st or Tuesday 26th/Wednesday 27th May, or it may be helping out on site during the event.
 If you apply to join the Arts Team, please include in your application any relevant skills or experience you have.

 What else should I know?